1956 Formula One season: Rounds 7 and 8

 Collins was trailing Fangio by 8 points and the only way for him to win the championship, was to win the Italian Grand Prix and for Fangio to score three points or less, because then his result would not count towards the championship.
 This scenario would end in both men equalling on 30 points, but Collins winning on countback.
 The extra point for a fastest lap could make a big difference as well.
 Future race winner Wolfgang von Trips made his debut with the Ferrari team, but he crashed in practice while doing around 130 mph.
 He was thrown out and escaped with scratches and bruises, but the car was a complete wreck.
 The Ferrari team accepted it as the cost of a young driver in a fast car and were blind to the fact that it was caused by a tyre blowout.
 Fangio scored his sixth pole of the year, ahead of teammates Castellotti and Musso.
 It might not have surprised anyone, but Fangio lost the lead at the start, this time to both his teammates, who decided to have a personal battle and completely overlook any team tactics.
 Harry Schell managed to put his Vanwall ahead of Fangio, putting the championship leader close to Moss and Collins.
 After just five laps, the fierce fighting led to tyre troubles for the leading pair and they both pitted.
 Castellotti would have another puncture on lap 10, this time crashing out on the steep Monza banking.
 Schell, Moss and Fangio were released and for the next six laps, there was nothing between them.
 Collins pitted for new tyres, but the championship leader retired with a broken right front suspension.
 Moss managed to overtake Schell and grew a big lead, so when Collins came in for another tyre change, he gave his car to Fangio in a gesture of great sportsmanship.
-A win at Monza would mean so much to the Ferrari team, so he granted his teamleader the opportunity to try and catch the Maserati.
+A win at Monza would mean so much to the Ferrari team, so he granted his teamleader the opportunity to try to catch the Maserati.
 Moss pitted twice, bringing him very close to Fangio, but in similar fashion to Monaco, Moss won with a six seconds lead over Fangio.
 Ron Flockhart took advantage of all the tyre troubles and finished third in his Connaught.